A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 “I understand you may not be seeing the same change, but this is significantly different from normal for them.
 I would like that concern to be considered and recorded.”

-This kind of wording is not aggressive.
-It is specific.
+This is not about being aggressive.
+It is about being specific.

 Families are not there to take over.

-Family advocacy can become less effective if it turns into control, accusation or constant interruption.
-WardWise does not encourage families to take over clinical decisions or treat every disagreement as negligence.
+Family concern becomes less useful if it turns into accusation, control, or constant interruption.
+WardWise is not about encouraging families to take over clinical decisions or treat every disagreement as failure.

 The most useful family role is usually to: